Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 - Both male and female participants showed comparable/nearly identical satisfaction and engagement levels.

 ### 🔁 Engagement vs Understanding & Prior Knowledge
-- Even participants with no prior gamification knowledge reported high engagement (avg 4.3/5) and improved understanding.
+- Even participants with no prior gamification knowledge reported high engagement (avg 4.3/5) and improved understanding, indicating that prior knowledge of gamification was not a significant contributor to participants' understamding of course content or engagement.

 - Understanding improved across all engagement levels, but was most consistent among those scoring 4 or 5 on the engagement scale.
+This shows that gamification can increase engagement and is likely to be effective in higher education.

 ### 🧠 Opinions on Gamification
 - Top opinions recorded were: Engaging, Fun, Rewarding, and Innovative.